 - Insert the wand in the milk so that the whisk is just below the surface of the milk and turn the wand on.
 The whisk will whirl and create a vortex in the milk.
 Continue frothing until you have generated the desired foam.

-- When frothing is complete, switch off the wand, unplug it and set it aside.
+- After making enough froth, switch off the wand, unplug it and set it aside.

-- Add your foamed milk to your cup of espresso
+- Add foamed milk to your cup of espresso

 2. Manual Milk Frothers